 If you’ve had an EV charger installed recently you may have been hit with a bill for an expensive ‘Type B’ RCD.
 Read on to find out what these devices are and whether you really need one.
 Furthermore, if you’re an electrician trying to navigate the minefield of conflicting information around EV charging station installation requirements, we hope this will help.

 An RCD or Residual Current Device is a clever piece of equipment that has become one of the most ubiquitous electrical safety devices in the world.
-Put simply, an RCD is designed to rapidly switch a circuit off before causing injury or death in the event that a person or animal touches a live circuit.
+Put simply, it's designed to protection against electrical

 In a balanced electrical circuit, electric current flows from the supply, through the load (for example an EV charger) and back to the supply.
 The current flowing in both the live and neutral conductors is equal, and the RCD remains closed.